awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

    }
    ```

-   Here, `secret_arn` is the ARN of your secret, which you can get from either `SecretsManagerSecretId` or `SecretsManagerOracleAsmSecretId` as appropriate, and `kms_key_arn` is the ARN of the AWS KMS key that you are using to encrypt your secret, as in the example following\.
+   Here, `secret_arn` is the ARN of your secret, which you can get from either `SecretsManagerSecretId` or `SecretsManagerOracleAsmSecretId` as appropriate, and `kms_key_arn` is the ARN of the AWS KMS key that you are using to encrypt your secret, as in the following example\.

    ```
    {